Beetlejuice (entertainer): 1999–2000: Early appearances and The Howard Stern Show

-Rise to fame
+2001–2016: Rise to fame

 Green portrayed a fictional character in the 2001 cult comedy film Bubble Boy named Lil' Zip, a member of a freak show that Jake Gyllenhaal's character Jimmy Livingston meets.
 Another member of Stern's Wack Pack, Matthew McGrory, also appeared alongside Green.
 That same year he would make a cameo appearance as himself in Scary Movie 2, depicted as the brain of Marlon Wayans' stoner character Shorty Meeks.

-In 2002, he appeared in rapper N.O.R.E.'s music video for the song "Grimey" and was featured on three songs on the hip-hop group Smut Peddlers' 2001 debut album, Porn Again, on the tracks "Beetlejuice Intro", "Pimpology by Beetlejuice", and "Beetlejuice Outtakes" on Rawkus Records.
+In 2002, he appeared in rapper N.O.R.E.'s music video for the song "Grimey" and was featured on three songs on the dirty rap supergroup Smut Peddlers' debut studio album, Porn Again (2001), on the tracks "Beetlejuice Intro", "Pimpology by Beetlejuice", and "Beetlejuice Outtakes" on Rawkus Records.

 Green sang "This Is Beetle", also known as "The Beetlejuice Song", on The Howard Stern Show in late 2004.
 Stern Show producer Richard Christy recorded the song, wrote music to accompany Beetlejuice's raw vocals, and then engineered it into the full song.
 The key lyrics to the song are, "This is Beetle, he's bad as can, and he knows he's the best."
-The song, which Green created spontaneously in the recording studio, has been covered by the rock band Staind, who included the song on special editions of their album Chapter V. On September 19, 2005, Blues Traveler played their version of "This Is Beetle" on The Howard Stern Show.
+The song, which Green created spontaneously in the recording studio, has been covered by the rock band Staind, who included the song on special editions of their fifth studio album Chapter V. On September 19, 2005, Blues Traveler played their version of "This Is Beetle" on The Howard Stern Show.
 Initially, Stern was unable to broadcast this recording on his Sirius Satellite Radio program because CBS Radio owned the copyright to all of Stern's shows from K-Rock.
 Stern and his production staff recreated many of the more popular segments from his days on K-Rock, but attempts to recreate "This Is Beetle" were unsuccessful.
 However, in May 2006, Stern, Sirius, and CBS reached an agreement to sell the rights for all his K-Rock broadcasts to Sirius, thus enabling Stern to play the song.
 There was also a controversy around the share of potential profits from the song, and Green's manager at the time, Sean Rooney, got into an argument with Gary Dell'Abate, the executive producer of The Howard Stern Show, regarding the percentage share of the profits between Green and Christy.